 That's because other manufacturers put their own spin on Android in terms of look and feel and even pre-loaded apps, so they may take some time to make the jump to new versions.

-The Play Store can be a Wild West.
 Google makes it relatively easily to build Android apps and get them onto the Play Store, but that means you might find a few apps from developers that aren't quite at the standard you might be looking for.

 Check reviews, look at ratings and explore your options before you commit.
 Make sure that the app you're installing isn't a clone of a better known app, and pay attention to any permissions it asks for before you install.
 Android is very good at making sure you know what an app is going to do, but if you blithely click through you could be sharing details or access that you really don't want to.